 The application includes several folders containing sample data and maps designed to help you understand the Mapper and create a mapfile.
 Each example illustrates a different type of structure.

-Non-printable ASCII characters The workfile may contain characters which do not have a visual representation.
+Non-printable ASCII characters

+The workfile may contain characters which do not have a visual representation.
 Mapper includes a specific font enabling you to display the ASCII CR (\010) and LF (\013) characters as

 Non-printable ASCII characters can be introduced during the wizard process by entering their names between brackets { }.
 For example: {CR}, {CR ESC LF}.

-The non-pi rintable ASC CII characte rs are:
+The non-printable ASCII characters are:

 NUL SOH STX ETX EOT

 ENQ ACK BEL BS HT

-LF VT FF CR SO
+LF VT FF CR so

 SI DLE DC1 DC2 DC3

 DC4 NAK SYN ETB CAN

 EM SUB ESC FS GS

 RD US DEL NULL